jstejada/heroku-buildpack-nodejs-gulp/README.md

 Usage
 -----

-- Set your Heroku app's buildpack URL to `https://github.com/appstack/heroku-buildpack-nodejs-gulp.git`.
+- Set your Heroku app's buildpack URL to `https://github.com/jstejada/heroku-buildpack-nodejs-gulp.git`.
 To be safe, you should really fork this and use your fork's URL.
-- Run `heroku labs:enable user-env-compile` to enable environment variable support
+- Run `heroku config:set
+  BUILDPACK_URL=https://github.com/jstejada/heroku-buildpack-nodejs-gulp.git` to set custom buildpack
 - Run `heroku config:set NODE_ENV=production` to set your environment to `production` (or any other name)
-- Add a Gulp task called `heroku:production` that builds your app
+- Add a Gulp task called `heroku:production` that builds your app Supports `gulpfile.js` and `gulpfile.coffee`
 - Install the dependenies for serving the app: `npm install gzippo express --save`
-- Create a simple web server in the root called `web.js`:
+- Create a simple web server in the root called `server.js`:

 ```
 var gzippo = require('gzippo');